kleithegreat/second-brain/tamu/3S24/CSCE_312/notes/vahid_ch5.md

 ## 5.6 Behavioral-Level Design: C to Gates
 - skipping lmao
 ## 5.7 Memory Components
+- RTL design often uses additional memory components outside the datapath and controller
+- An **MxN memory** is a memory component able to store M data items of N bits each.
+    - Each data item in a memory is called a **word**
+    - Memory can be categorized in two groups: RAM and ROM
+    - Ram and be read from and written to, while ROM can only be read from
+    - The distinction between the two is blurring with new technologies
 ### Random Access Memory (RAM)
+- This is logically identical to a register file
+- Both are memory components whose words (each word can be thought of as a register) can be read from and written to using an address
+- The differences between the two are:
+    - The size of M--register files are usually smaller
+    - Bit storage implementation--RAMs use more compact storage, whereas register files use larger and faster flip-flops
+    - Physical shape--RAMs are usually square ish shaped to reduce the critical path
+- Theres no clear cut definition between RAM and register files, and sometimes the terms are used interchangeably
+- A typical RAM is single-ported, meaning one port handles both reads and writes
+- Typical registers are almost never single-ported
 ### Bit Storange in a RAM

 ### Using a RAM